 The CFSGBI has always been about more than an annual conference.
 The different specialities have met together in subcommittees to work on audit and research.
 The Audit Group produced a minimum data set for cleft audit.
 More recently the Society has funded audit and research workshops.

 CARE (the Craniofacial Society Anomalies Register) was instigated in 1989 as an initiative to record the births of children with craniofacial anomalies.
 Once again a multi disciplinary committee, funded by CFSGBI, was set up to oversee CARE.
 In subsequent years paper submissions to the register were replaced by electronic data and CARE became CRANE which is now located in the Clinical Effectiveness Unit at the Royal College of Surgeons of England.

 Over the years, when funds allowed, the Society has given grants for research and provided funding to assist members in attending international and its own conferences.
 The CFSGBI has also funded training initiatives for SLTs and Cleft Nurse Specialists.
-In June 1999, the CFSGBI became a founder member of the Healing Foundation with representation on its Board of Trustees and also its Research Council.
+In June 1999, the CFSGBI became a founder member of the The Scar Free Foundation (formally The Healing Foundation) with representation on its Board of Trustees and also its Research Council.
 This has ultimately led to the Cleft Collective, the world’s largest cleft lip and palate research programme in addition to other major initiatives which also relate to cleft and craniofacial anomalies.